The Environmental Provisions of Oslo II Accords: Current situation

 Current disputes between Israel and Palestine are often addressing untreated waste water flow into opponent streams.

-Criticism
+Reception

 Since the Oslo II accords have been declared to be an interim agreement many aspects remain vague.
 A following agreement is needed which settles important details.
 In particular the unsolved dispute about water supply needs to be addressed.
 Both sides accuse each other for agreement violations.
 From the Palestinian side Israel does not keep their promise to recognize Palestinian water rights.
 Israel on the other hand sees Palestinian well drilling without permission as a violation of Oslo II.